AriFordsham/GHCWiki/gitlab/labels.md

 Here is
 * [the definitive list of all labels used in the GHC project](https://gitlab.haskell.org/ghc/ghc/-/labels)

+This list is machine-generated and always up to date, but it is long, and not semantically grouped.

-**Super-imoprtant note.**  In the definitive list, there are two links for each label: one for the issues with that label, and one for the merge requests with that label.
+**Super-important note.**  In the definitive list, there are two links for each label: one for the issues with that label, and one for the merge requests with that label.

 **Markup**: the markup `~debugger` or `~"debugger"` renders to a clickable label ~debugger leading to the issues with that label.
 (Question: what markup leads to MRs with that label?)

+# Classifying labels

+The rest of this page describes the semantics of our label usage in GHC.
+It is human-written, and hence may not mention every label.

 If you create a new label please do add it to this list, keeping the list in alphabetical order.
 Also, avoid using colors other than blue unless your